charneykaye/trello-to-pivotal/README.md

 # Trello to Pivotal

+I love Trello for small projects.
+I love Pivotal Tracker for large projects.

+I don't always migrate a small project that becomes a large project, from Trello to Pivotal Tracker, but when I do, I need it converted properly, including all attachments, labels, checklists, and links back to the original Trello tickets.

-Migrate a project from Trello (JSON export) to Pivotal Tracker (CSV import)
+Towards that end, this tiny piece of software is used to properly migrate a project from Trello (JSON export) to Pivotal Tracker (CSV import).

 ## Trello